The strain on relations between the Labour Party and the Jewish community in the United Kingdom has seemingly reached breaking point.

-- Tens of thousands protest in London during Trump visit
+- Tens of Thousands Protest in London Against Trump Visit

 The decision was ratified during a meeting of the National Executive Committee without a vote.
 Corbyn was present and supported the move, the Jewish Chronicle wrote.
 The new definition was proposed by a party subgroup last week.

 However, the Jewish community's backlash against the move pressured the party to promise further review and consultation with the community.

 In a joint statement, the Jewish Leadership Council, the Board of Deputies and the Community Security Trust stated that the promise of consultation was an insult, "given the complete lack of meaningful consultation up until now."

 Also Monday, 68 rabbis, ranging from ultra-Orthodox to ultra-progressive, signed a letter decrying the adoption of the new definition.
 They wrote: “The Labour Party’s leadership has chosen to ignore those who understand anti-Semitism the best, the Jewish community.

 "By claiming to know what’s good for our community, the Labour Party’s leadership have chosen to act in the most insulting and arrogant way," the statement said.